TYPO3 DataHandler Performance Analysis: Optimising Bulk Operations

 The Gatekeeper Principle

-The DataHandler is the exclusive entry point for all write operations on TCA-managed tables.
+The DataHandler is the exclusive entry point for all write operations to TCA-managed tables.
 This strict control guarantees system-wide consistency – but generates significant overhead for every single operation:

-• Permission Enforcement: Evaluating backend user permissions, page mount restrictions, and access rights for each record.
+• Permission Enforcement: Evaluation of backend user permissions, page mount restrictions, and access rights for each record.

-• TCA Compliance: Processing the full TCA spectrum: data transformations, evaluation rules, and relation management.
+• TCA Compliance: Processing of the complete TCA spectrum: data transformations, evaluation rules, and relation management.

-• History & Versioning: Creating undo/history logs and workspace version handling for every change.
+• History & Versioning: Creation of undo/history logs and workspace version handling for every change.

 • System Logging: Audit trail of all operations in the sys_log table for accountability and traceability.